RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/2-Rapid Standard/7-Policies/3-Assigning-via-onboarding/3-Assigning-via-onboarding.md

     ![Step 1](<Step 1.png>)

-2. Click on "New Employee".
+2. Click on "New Employee"

     ![Step 2](<Step 2.png>)